Henry00IS/DynamicLighting/README.md

 ## Reflection Probes

-When you bake reflection probes, Unity may also create a small lightmap that messes up the UV1 coordinates when you enter play mode.
+When you bake individual reflection probes, without baking the rest of the scene, Unity may also create a small lightmap that messes up the UV1 coordinates when you enter play mode.
 You can fix this by disabling the baked global illumination in the lighting settings:

 ![Unchecking baked global illumination in the lighting settings window](https://github.com/Henry00IS/DynamicLighting/wiki/images/home/baked-global-illumination.png)